 Taking into consideration the needs of various student constituencies, the Office of the Chaplains accredits a number of externally supported and student-founded religious organizations, currently including the following groups.

 These organizations welcome all Willamette students to their fellowships regardless of their religious background.
+Additionally, if students would like to create new religious or spiritual organizations, the Office of the Chaplains is available to support such efforts.

 1. Campus Ambassadors

-Student Contacts: Rebecca Ellecamp
+Student Contacts: Conall Doss

 Advisor: Sarah Kirk, Professor of Chemistry